redpesk-common/gps-binding/README.md

-# GPS API for Redpesk®
+# GPS API for redpesk

 ## Pre-Requisites
 This binding is using GPSD in order to get positionning informations from a physical GPS device.